Approximations of Geometrically Ergodic Reversible Markov Chains: Proof of and

-\begin{remark} \normalfont Comparing our above geometrically ergodic results to the $L_1$ results of \cite{johndrow2015approximations} in the uniformly ergodic case, we see that the $L_2$ and $L_1$ bounds we establish above differ from the corresponding $L_1$ bound of \cite{johndrow2015approximations} only by a factor, which is constant in time, but varies with the initial distribution (as is to be expected when moving from uniform ergodicity to geometric ergodicity).
-For the Mean-Squared-Error results, the $\Vert\cdot\Vert_\star$-norm in that paper is based on the midrange-centred infinity norm, which as per Remark~\ref{midrangeremark} is an upper bound on what we have.
-(Also, the bias term in our MSE bound decreases as $O(t^{-2})$, while in \cite{johndrow2015approximations} it apparently decreases as just $O(t^{-1})$, but we believe this is simply due to their accidentally dropping a square on their TV norm in their calculation Section~B.2.)
-Other than these differences, the bounds are essentially the same. \end{remark}
+\begin{remark} \normalfont Comparing our above geometrically ergodic results to the $L_1$ results of \citep{johndrow2015approximations} in the uniformly ergodic case, we see that the $L_2$ and $L_1$ bounds we establish above differ from the corresponding $L_1$ bound of \citep{johndrow2015approximations} only by a factor, which is constant in time, but varies with the initial distribution (as is to be expected when moving from uniform ergodicity to geometric ergodicity).
+For the Mean-Squared-Error results, the $\Vert\cdot\Vert_\star$-norm in that paper is based on the midrange-centred infinity norm, which as per \cref{midrangeremark} is an upper bound on what we have. \end{remark}